On sufficient conditions for spanning structures in dense graphs: Intermediate results

 \subsection{Distributed matching}

 The following lemma shows that, in dense $k$-graphs, we can find a matching which intersects each subgraph of a given family of subgraphs simultaneously.
-Its proof is a standard application of concentration bounds.
+Its proof is a standard application of concentration bounds and can be found in \cref{sec:appendix-probability}.